DataScienceRay/datascienceray/README.md

 Data Analyst
 ------------

-Former Healthcare Data Analyst and Consultant updating, enhancing and adding skills to these areas of experience.
-Detail oriented with a zeal for analyzing, problem solving and projects.
+Former Healthcare Data Analyst and Consultant currently in the process of updating, expanding, and adding skills to previous experience.
+Detail oriented and zealous in analysis and problem solving.

 * 🌍  I'm based in in Pennsylvania bordering Bucks and Lehigh Counties.
 * 🧠  I'm learning SQL, Advanced Excel, Python